Learning with Incomplete Context: Linear Contextual Bandits with Pretrained Imputation: LOWER BOUNDS

 Our construction highlights two fundamental sources of difficulty.
 First, the reward of one arm depends on an unobserved scalar $W$, whose conditional mean is determined by an unknown function $f \in \calF_{\beta,L}$ defined on a $d_{\non}$-dimensional subset of the observed context $\mS$.
 When historical data are limited, the challenge of estimating $f$ dominates the regret.
 Second, the rewards of both arms involve a linear parameter $\vtheta^\star$ acting on the complementary $d_{\lin}$-dimensional subset of $\mS$.
 The two subsets together form a partition of $\mS$, so that $d_{\lin} + d_{\non} = d_S$.
 Once $f$ can be accurately estimated from pretraining data, the remaining difficulty reduces to online learning of $\vtheta^\star$, which contributes a $\sqrt{T}$ regret term.

 By alternating between these two regimes, the construction forces both sources of error to matter: historical samples provide noisy information about $f$, while online bandit interaction governs the estimation of $\vtheta^\star$.
-As a result, the minimax regret necessarily includes two additive components---one tied to the nonparametric rate for learning $f$, and the other to the linear rate for estimating $\vtheta^\star$.
-Full details of the construction and proofs are deferred to the Appendix.
+As a result, the minimax regret necessarily includes two additive components: one tied to the nonparametric rate for learning $f$, and the other to the linear rate for estimating $\vtheta^\star$.
+Full details are deferred to the Appendix~\ref{lowersetup} \& \ref{lowerproof}.

 \begin{theorem}[Informal Lower Bound] Consider the two-arm contextual bandit problem with partially observed contexts $\mS_t \in \R^{d_S}$.
 Under suitable regularity conditions, there exists a construction such that the minimax expected cumulative regret satisfies the rate of